-- A. The construction, use, maintenance, or continued existence of illicit connections to the MS4storm water system is prohibited.
-An owner or operator responsible for an illicit connection to the MS4storm water system shall comply with the requirements of this chapter; Title 13, Chapter 4, MMC; and Title 13, Chapter 26, any applicable chapters of the MMC. - B. This prohibition expressly includes, without limitation, illicit connections made in the past regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection. - C. A person is in violation of this chapter if the person connects a line conveying sewage or other pollutant to the MS4storm water system or allows an existing connection to continue. - D. Illicit connections mustshall be disconnected at the property owner's expense, or the City shall arrange for the disconnection and charge the resulting costs to the property owner. - A.E.
-Any drain or conveyance that has not been documented in plans, maps, or equivalent-and which may be connected to the storm sewerwater system,-shall be located by the owner or operator of that property upon receipt of written notice from the City.
-The notice will specify a reasonable time period to locate the drain or conveyance, identify the drain or conveyance as storm sewerwater, sanitary sewer, or other, and identify the outfall location or point of connection to the storm sewerwater system, sanitary sewer system, or other discharge point.
-Results of these investigations shall be documented and provided to the Public Works-Director.
+- A. The construction, use, maintenance, or continued existence of illicit connections to the storm water system is prohibited.
+An owner or operator responsible for an illicit connection to the storm water system shall comply with the requirements of this chapter and any applicable chapters of the MMC. - B. This prohibition expressly includes, without limitation, illicit connections made in the past regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection. - C. A person is in violation of this chapter if the person connects a line conveying sewage or other pollutant to the storm water system or allows an existing connection to continue. - D. Illicit connections shall be disconnected at the property owner's expense, or the City shall arrange for the disconnection and charge the resulting costs to the property owner. - E. Any drain or conveyance that has not been documented in plans, maps, or equivalent-and which may be connected to the storm water system-shall be located by the owner or operator of that property upon receipt of written notice from the City.
+The notice will specify a reasonable time period to locate the drain or conveyance, identify the drain or conveyance as storm water, sanitary sewer, or other, and identify the outfall location or point of connection to the storm water system, sanitary sewer system, or other discharge point.
+Results of these investigations shall be documented and provided to the Director.